Aboriginal history of Western Australia: West Angelas

+Yalibirri Mindi Rockshelter

+Radiometric dating from the Weld Range, Mid West region Yalibirri Mindi rockshelter provides a basal date of 29,089±132 for human occupation.
+Dating of in situ charcoal samples from hearths and sediment deposits are all consistent with Pleistocene occupation.
+This data could be interpreted as the Weld Range being a place of refuge during the Last Glacial Maximum.
+Emu eggshells and faunal remains from a Holocene feature of the rockshelter could indicate a seasonal use based on emu breeding seasons.
+The evidence of occupation in the Mid West region aligns with evidence from surrounding regions and affirms the knowledge of the Wajarri traditional owners that they have occupied this region since time immemorial.

 Oral tradition

 The preservation of Aboriginal history through an oral tradition and stories has increasingly been recognised.
 Aboriginal coastal dwellers in both the south and the north of Western Australia, not only preserve stories about extinct Australian megafauna, but also preserved stories about the rising sea levels and the loss of lands offshore as a result of the sea level rise of the Flandrian transgression, at the end of the Pleistocene Ice Age.

 Aboriginal oral history details accounts of legendary and cultural information, and includes personal biographical accounts.
-Sally Morgan's "My Place" was one of the first Aboriginal biographies in Western Australia, and a number of Aboriginal people have started telling the stories of the lives of themselves and their families.
-The internationally acclaimed "Follow the Rabbit-Proof Fence" is an example of the autobiographies that have been written since the 1980s.
+Sally Morgan's My Place was one of the first Aboriginal biographies in Western Australia, and a number of Aboriginal people have started telling the stories of the lives of themselves and their families.
+The internationally acclaimed Follow the Rabbit-Proof Fence is an example of the autobiographies that have been written since the 1980s.

-Groupings

-On the basis of cultural affinity, Aboriginal people in Western Australia identify on the basis of culture, shared history and sense of thinking of themselves as belonging to one of five large groupings or "people", closely associated with "country".

-These groupings, as culturally diverse as European nation states, before contact had significant cultural differences, which have tended to collapse and fuse as a result of European cultural contact.
-Nevertheless, they remain strong parts of Aboriginal identity in contemporary Western Australia.